 Poudre Heritage Alliance Heritage Trail

 As part of the DDA’s 5-year Investment Plan (2016-2020), the DDA Board included “Supporting Gateway Entrance” projects as one of its top 10 priorities.
 Gateways include an important non-automobile-oriented gateway into the downtown through the Poudre River Trail.
 In 2018, the DDA Board committed to partnering with the Poudre Heritage Alliance who is creating the Heritage Trail along the Cache la Poudre River National Heritage Area.
 This trail will bring visitors into the downtown and loop back to the river.
-The initial iconography project will be placed at the recently completed Whitewater Park.
+The initial iconography project was placed at the recently completed Whitewater Park.